 October 14 is Friedrich Kohlrausch’s birthday.
 Kohlrausch was a German physicist who investigated the physical properties of electrolytes.

 Electrolytes are solutes that break down into ions when dissolved in a solvent like water.
-One example of an electrolyte is common table salt, NaCl.
-Salt dissociates into two ions Na+ and Cl– in water.
+One example of an electrolyte is table salt, NaCl.
+Salt dissociates into the ions Na+ and Cl– in water.
 The charge on these ions introduces interesting electrochemical properties.
 Kohlrausch was interested in these electrochemical properties.

 Kohlrausch discovered electrolytes have a definite and constant amount of electrical resistance.
 He showed the conductivity of an electrolyte changes as the solution is diluted.
 This data was then used to determine how fast an electrolyte dissociates.
 His work and exacting measurements found electrical conductivity data for several salts and acids in solutions.
 This also led to the formulation of his Law of Independent Migration of Ions.
 This law states:

 At infinite dilution, the dissociation of an electrolyte is complete and hence each ion makes a definite contribution to the equivalent conductivity of the electrolyte irrespective of the nature of other ions associated with it.
 The limiting equivalent conductivity of an electrolyte is the sum of the limiting equivalent conductivities of the constituent ions.

 In other words, the total conductivity of a solution is equal to the sum of all the conductivities of the positive ions (cations) plus the sum of all the conductivities of the negative ions (anions).